ssnepenthe/clockwork-for-wp/TESTING.md

 ## IMPORTANT!!!

-Do not run the `cfw-test-helper` plugin on publicly a machine that is publicly accessible.
+Do not run the `cfw-test-helper` plugin on a machine that is publicly accessible.
 It allows `clockwork-for-wp` to be configured on-the-fly via query string params without any authentication or authorization checks.
 It could be used by attackers to expose sensitive information about the server and/or WordPress install.